Make sure Sauternes is on your wine bucket list! Why?

 Thomas Jefferson reckoned Sauternes was the best wine in France—he liked it so much he bought 250 bottles of the 1784 vintage for himself and more for his mate George Washington.

 Sauternes is potable liquid gold.
 It’s perfumed with a heady mix of almost indescribable scents.
-People that do try to describe it throw out words like honey, beeswax, peaches, marmalade, oranges, quince, elderflower, roasted pineapples, mint, toffee, pepper, cream, morning dew, spring water, vanilla, and many many more.
+People that do try to describe this wine throw out words like honey, beeswax, peaches, marmalade, oranges, quince, elderflower, roasted pineapples, mint, toffee, pepper, cream, morning dew, spring water, vanilla, and many many more.
 On the palate, a classic Sauternes is rich, smooth and lusciously sweet, but with a sufficient undertone of acidity to stop it from being cloying.

-Chateau d'Yquem, the most prized of all Sauternes | © FreeProd / stock.adobe.com
+Chateau d'Yquem, the most prized of all Sauternes | © FreeProd / stock.adobe.com |

 This sweet vinous delight is all thanks to a little fungus called botrytis cinerea ...
 AKA Nobel Rot.
-While plenty of regions dabble in the production of sweet botrytized wines, and some making superlative examples, none (with the possible exception of Tokaji) specialize in it to the same extent as Sauternes
+While plenty of regions dabble in the production of sweet botrytized wines, and some making superlative examples, none (with the possible exception of Tokaji) specialize in it to the same extent as Sauternes.

 Now, not just any region can become a specialist in sweet botrytized wines.
 The Languedoc couldn’t, for example, shrewdly identify a gap in the market for reasonably priced botrytized wine and then just go for it.
 No!
 You see, there are two forms of botrytis.
 A good one and a bad one.
 The good one is referred to as noble rot and delicious, lusciously sweet wine can be made from it.
 The bad, is known as grey rot and probably not even the pigs would eat it.
-For the good, benevolent, noble rot to occur, there needs to be a very particular set of conditions
+For the good, benevolent, noble rot to occur, there needs to be a very particular set of conditions.

-Bottles of liquid gold - sweet botrytis wine - Sauternes | © Pascal Moulin / stock.adobe.com
+Bottles of liquid gold - sweet botrytis wine - Sauternes | © Pascal Moulin / stock.adobe.com |

 The warm, moist atmosphere activates the latent botrytis spores endemic in the vineyard.
 Its filaments piercing the grapes skin, concentrating the juice inside, stimulating glycerol production, and considerably altering the aroma and flavor of the grapes.
 If the drying sun comes out (fingers crossed) the botrytis is kept in check and the grapes’ potential for making quality, luxurious, sweet wine remains intact.